 Solothurn is the most linguistically liberal city in Switzerland

 At least in the linguistic area, despite Swiss conservatism, Solothurn is considered the most liberal region in the country.
-Both officially, and in fact it’s the German-speaking canton, but practically all the inhabitants here, even in the villages, are fluent in French, they also speak a little Italian, although in the neighboring German-speaking cantons this is more an exception than the rule.
+Both officially, and in fact, it’s the German-speaking canton, but practically all the inhabitants here, even in the villages, are fluent in French, they also speak a little Italian, although in the neighboring German-speaking cantons this is more an exception than the rule.
 There is no mystery: the river Aare played a significant role – it served as the main way of communication between different tribes of the future Swiss Confederation from the ancient times.
 Being the land-network of roads, naturally, required the ability to negotiate with travelers.
-Thus, nowadays there’s practically no such problem as language barrier in Solothurn, as English, being the lingua fracas, made a nice addition to the aforementioned languages.
+Thus, nowadays there’s practically no such problem as a language barrier in Solothurn, as English, being the lingua fracas, made a nice addition to the aforementioned languages.